 While regular maintenance and servicing will help maximise the life of your bearings and wheel hub assembly, they’ll eventually need to be replaced.

-There’s no set time to replace bearings.
-Rather, it’s better to ask yourself what you’ve done so far, what you’re doing next, and if you’ve checked before your last trip.
-At the very least, with Australian road conditions, it’s important that your bearings are inspected and re-greased at least once a year.
+There’s no set interval for replacing bearings.
+Instead, ask yourself what you’ve done so far, what you’re doing next, and whether you’ve checked before your last trip.
+At the very least, given Australian road conditions, it’s essential to have your bearings inspected and re-greased at least once a year.
 (We would service them more often if you’re a frequent “tower” and/or drive over long distances.)

 So, how do you know if you need a new set?
 If you’re doing any servicing or inspections yourself, look for: